-- (1) maintain the integrity and effectiveness of the final cover, including making repairs to the cover, as necessary, to correct the effects of settling, subsidence, erosion, or other events; - (2) prevent run-on and run-off from eroding or otherwise damaging the final cover; - (3) protect and maintain surveyed benchmarks used in complying with the surveying and record keeping requirements of 40 CFR § 264.309; and
+- 1. Maintain the integrity and effectiveness of the final cover, including making repairs to the cover, as necessary, to correct the effects of settling, subsidence, erosion, or other events in accordance with 40 CFR § 264.280; - 2.
+Prevent run-on and run-off from eroding or otherwise damaging the final cover in accordance with 40 CFR § 264.280;